Bozkov: History

 The first written mention of Bozkov is from 1356.
 The most notable owners of Bozkov were the Smiřičký of Smiřice family (in the 16th century), Albrecht von Wallenstein (in 1622–1634), the Desfours family (in 1635–1748), and the Caretto-Millesimo family (in 1748–1824).
-In 1923, Bozkov was promoted to a market town, but lost the title after World War II.
+In 1923, Bozkov was promoted to a market town but lost the title after World War II.

+Demographics

+Transport

+The municipality is briefly crossed by the railway line Železný Brod–Tanvald.
+However, there is no train station.

 Sights

 Bozkov is known for the Bozkovské Dolomite Caves.
 They were formed due to a strong corrosive activity of the underground water in the lentil of calcareous metamorphosed dolomites, in some parts strongly silificated.
-Since 1999, they has been protected as a national nature monument.
+Since 1999, they have been protected as a national nature monument.
 Their lower parts are permanently flooded and form the largest underground lake in Bohemia.
-The known spaces are 1060 m long and they are the longest dolomite caves in the country.
-A 350 m long route is open to the public and annually visited by about 70 thousand visitors.
+The known spaces are 1060 m long and are the longest dolomite caves in the country.
+A 350 m long route is open to the public and annually visited by about 70,000 visitors.

-The most valuable building in Bozkov is Church of the Visitation of the Virgin Mary.
+The most valuable building in Bozkov is the Church of the Visitation of the Virgin Mary.
 It was built in 1697 and contains a rare Gothic sculpture of the Madonna, locally called "Queen of the Mountains".
 The church tower is 49 m high and is open to the public as a lookout tower.